xt1/Help/Introduction/COM to NetServer API Migration/Standard Examples/Retrieve a Contact Using the COM API.md

-Date: 2016-05-10
-SortOrder: 35
+<properties date="2016-05-10"
+SortOrder="35"
+/>

 The following demonstrates how to retrieve a Contact using the Database GetContact() method.

 ```
 using SuperOffice.COM.SuperOfficeDB;